Public engagement: our promise to you

 We recognize that our efforts to engage you will take time, effort and financial resources.
 We will endeavour to work efficiently and within our means as a government.

-We will have regular conversations with you, the public, about how we’re doing as a government and check in with you to be sure that we’re on the right track.
+We'll have regular conversations with you, the public, about how we’re doing as a government and check in with you to be sure that we’re on the right track.

 When will we engage?